mrakgr/The-Spiral-Language/readme.md

 * If branch and match case returns when their conditional is not known.
 * Stores to runtime data structures such as arrays.

 As a language, Spiral is designed to be sensible about when various abstractions such as functions should be heap allocated and not.
 F# and other functional languages provide no guarantees when a function will get inlined or not.
-This is important for performance as much as it is for interop.
+Guarantees are important for performance as much as they are for interop.

 ```
 inl main () =